Must Go Faster

 Historically, when I work on something, progress is mostly linear.
 There is almost never a situation where work that I do is completely thrown away wholesale.
 Components can be reformatted, formulas reused, structures altered to meet changing needs.

 With AI, this is only sometimes the case.
 Sometimes, because of the probabilistic nature of AI and the ease of creating ouput, there are large chunks of work that are just…garbage.
 I’ll go down a path with an agent that ultimately results in something unusable.
-Once I reach this point, trying to get the AI to unwind the issue will often create even more complexity in the system, and instead I find myself just restarting from scratch.
+Once I reach this point, trying to get the AI to unwind the issue often creates even more complexity in the system, so I find myself just restarting from scratch.
 I would imagine this frustration will lessen as I become more proficient, but still, it’s a pain point currently.

-“We’ve arranged a global civilization in which most crucial elements — transportation, communications, and all other industries; agriculture, medicine, education, entertainment, protecting the environment; and even the key democratic institution of voting — profoundly depend on science and technology.
+“We’ve arranged a global civilization in which most crucial elements profoundly depend on science and technology.
 We have also arranged things so that almost no one understands science and technology.
-This is a prescription for disaster.
-We might get away with it for a while, but sooner or later this combustible mixture of ignorance and power is going to blow up in our faces.”
+This is a prescription for disaster.”

 AI feels like a perfect illustration of this issue.
 There is a fear inside of me that true learning stops when I start allowing AI to do the hard part.
 Instead, AI learns, and I simply learn how to use AI.